min2ha/ukwa-site/content/target/65522/index.en.md

   "subject": "Brexit"
 }

-# BBC News: Brexit to 'force work on Galileo sat-nav system out of UK'

 An executive at Airbus said that work on the Galileo sat-nav system would have to be moved out of the UK due to Brexit if the company won a key contract.
 Colin Paynter, the company's UK managing director, said that EU rules required Airbus to transfer all work to its factories in France and Germany.